CV for Michael C. Hughes

 • Taught advanced statistical learning course to 36 students

-• Course format: 5 math-intensive homeworks, 5 coding-intensive homeworks, 5 quizzes
+• Format: 5 math-intensive homeworks, 5 coding-intensive homeworks, 5 quizzes

 • Tufts CS Dept.